DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 Volkskrant building.
 The fact that Canvas became a preferred spot for hip city dwellers and visitors has certainly rubbed off onto the rest of the area.

+<div class="streams"><hr class="streams" />However, more important than the financial value creation, is the Volkskrant building’s contribution to the cultural life of the city.<hr class="streams" /></div>

 However, more important than the financial value creation, is the Volkskrant building’s contribution to the cultural life of the city.